durankeeley/purdue-devops-project/project-document.md

 - Create a detailed solution document with screenshot for each task.
 - Please submit complete code developed by you including docker file, playbook etc.
-- Please submit all the snapshot.
+- Please submit all the screenshots.

 ## 10. Business Benefits